 Josh Healey is an award-winning writer, performer, and creative activist.
 Fusing his distinct storytelling style with a subversive humor and fiery love for justice, Healey has been featured in the New York Times, San Francisco Chronicle, and is a regular performer on NPR’s Snap Judgment.
-He has performed and led workshops at UC-Berkeley, Harvard, and over 200 colleges, high schools, & conferences across the country.
+He has performed and led workshops at UC-Berkeley, Harvard, Michigan, New York University, and over 200 colleges, high schools, and conferences across the country.

-At the age of 21, Healey co-founded the First Wave program at the University of Wisconsin, the first college hip-hop arts program in the nation.
+At the age of 21, Healey co-founded the First Wave program at the University of Wisconsin, the first full-scholarship hip-hop arts program in the nation.
 He then served as program director for Youth Speaks, directing spoken word programs across the Bay Area and the Brave New Voices international youth poetry slam.
-Author of the poetry collection Hammertime, Healey has performed at the San Francisco Opera House, National Poetry Slam, Second City Comedy Club, Nuyorican Poets Cafe, Contemporary Jewish Museum, Arab Cultural Center, and organic farmers markets from coast to coast.
+Author of the poetry collection Hammertime, Healey has performed at the San Francisco Opera House, National Poetry Slam, Second City Comedy Club, Nuyorican Poets Cafe, Contemporary Jewish Museum, Arab Cultural Center, and grimy house parties from coast to coast.

-In 2011, Healey received the Mario Savio Young Activist Award, delivering his acceptance poem in front of 10,000 cheering people at Occupy Cal.
-He has received fellowships and grants from the National Performance Network, the City of Oakland, and Art is My Occupation.
+In 2011, Healey received the Mario Savio Young Activist Award, delivering his acceptance performance in front of 10,000 people at Occupy Cal.
+He has received fellowships and grants from the National Performance Network, Zellerbach Foundation, Open Circle Foundation, Akonadi Foundation, and the City of Oakland.
 He was the first-ever Artist in Residence for Bend the Arc: A Jewish Partnership for Justice.
-Beginning fall 2013, he will serve as the inaugural Culture Shift Fellow for Movement Generation, creating short films & stories from the frontlines of the environmental justice movement in the Bay Area.
+He is currently the Culture Shift Director for Movement Generation, producing innovative shows, comedic videos, and creative interventions from the frontlines of the climate justice movement in the Bay Area and beyond.

 Born and raised in Washington, DC, Healey lives in Oakland.
 He plays a mean game of spades.